-Ask 10 people how a certain food tastes and most likely, you will get ten different answers.
+Ask 10 people how a certain food tastes and most likely, you will get 10 different answers.
 The science of taste is the focus of Linda Bartoshuk's research, including how individuals vary in their genetic ability to taste.
 In addition to conducting basic taste research, Bartoshuk works with patient populations, studying taste and oral pain disorders.
-Bartoshuks lab discovered supertasters, individuals who perceive very intense tastes (they have more taste buds than most people).
+Bartoshuk's lab discovered supertasters, individuals who perceive very intense tastes (they have more taste buds than most people).
 Due to their strong taste experiences, supertasters tend to avoid a number of foods (e.g., bitter vegetables); this can affect health risks.
 Recently, she has been interested in accurately comparing the intensities of sensory and pleasurable experiences across individuals/groups, via magnitude-matching experiments.
 Conventional methods often lead to incorrect comparisons that can have serious clinical consequences (e.g., failures to see important differences in pain intensities between women and men).
-Bartoshuk is a Fellow of the National Academy of Sciences.
+Bartoshuk is a Fellow of the National Academy of Sciences and a a recipient of a special 25th anniversary APS William James Fellow Award for her significant intellectual contributions to the basic science of psychology..
 She is currently in the University of Florida (Gainesville) College of Dentistry.

 Whether it’s before a big presentation, during an exam, or after grades have been posted, at some point or another, everyone experiences stress in school.
 Sian Beilock’s research analyzes how stress in academic settings affects performance.
 She is interested in various academic stressors such as the chronic stress that a female math major might experience from the negative stereotype that “men are superior to women in math,” the pressure that most people experience while taking a high-stakes college admissions test, and the anxieties some hold about their performance in a particular academic area (e.g., math anxiety).
 Her innovative and unique research enables her to get a deeper understanding of why poor performance occurs in stressful academic situations and to generate interventions to alleviate performance impediments.
 She is author of the book, Choke: What the Secrets of the Brain Reveal about Getting in Right When You Have To (http://sianbeilock.com).
-In 2011, Beilock received an APS Janet Taylor Spence Award for Transformative Early Career Contributions from the Association for Psychological Science (APS).
-She served on the APS Convention Program Committee from 2008 to 2010.
+In 2011, Beilock received a Janet Taylor Spence Award for Transformative Early Career Contributions from the Association for Psychological Science (APS).

 Gordon Bower is one of the premier experimental psychologists and learning theorists.
 Bower’s research focuses on the ways that various cognitive processes – such as imagery, emotion, and reading and language comprehension – relate to memory, learning and reasoning.
 Bower was one of the first researchers to examine the effects of mood on memory, and his research has greatly contributed to our knowledge of state-dependent memory and learning.
 Bower’s service as Chief Scientific Advisor to the NIMH Director and his appointment as leader of an NIMH task force commissioned to review the state of mental health knowledge and research have positively impacted the direction of psychological science.
 His pioneering work earned him one of the United States’ highest scientific honors, the National Medal of Science.
 A Past President of the Association for Psychological Science (APS), Bower is a member of the National Academy of Sciences and a recipient of the Howard Crosby Warren Medal, the Distinguished Scientific Contributions Award, the Wilbur Cross Medal for Distinguished Scientific Contributions, and the APS William James Fellow Award for his lifetime of significant intellectual contributions to the basic science of psychology.